arjkb/personal-story/_posts/blog/2018-05-10-Visit-to-the-Museum.md

 And, as far as her beauty is concerned, I now think that the portrait is surprisingly detailed and rather realistic -- as in, real like a photograph -- especially when you see a really big version of the portrait.
 Keep in mind it's a 16th century paiting.
 Notice the smoothness of her hands, the individual strads of her hair, the subtle veil over her head.

 I've never really been all that interested in art, but Mona Lisa has got me hooked.
 I now intend to check out the original Mona Lisa at the [Louvre Museum in Paris](https://en.wikipedia.org/wiki/Louvre).

+### Dinosaur Bones
+I'm not as curious about dinosaurs as I was back in 3rd grade.
+Anyway, it turns out there are plenty of dinosaur fossils here in New Mexico and in United States in general.

+I'll let the pictures do the talking.

+Of course, in the museum, there were also replicas, in addition to the real bones; one way to tell the replica from the real bone was to look out for the sticker next to the bone that says "Certified New Mexico Fossil".